 The southeastern corner of the City of Orlando is home to the new Medical City at Lake Nona (the "Medical City").
 The Medical City is the current site for several medical, life sciences, and clinical research facilities which are creating a biomedical and life sciences cluster in Orlando.
-Some of the facilities at Medical City include the Burnham Institute of Medical Research, which opened in Spring 2009, the University of Central Florida Medical School, which began classes in Fall 2009, Nemour's Children's Hospital, which opened in October of 2012, a U.S. Department of Veterans Affairs Medical Center, which partially opened in 2015, and a University of Florida Joint Research Facility.
+Some of the facilities at Medical City include the Burnham Institute of Medical Research, which opened in Spring 2009, the University of Central Florida Medical School, which began classes in Fall 2009, Nemour's Children's Hospital, which opened in October of 2012, a U.S. Department of Veterans Affairs Medical Center, which is expected to be completed in 2014, and a University of Florida Joint Research Facility.